 Apantesis doris is similar in size and pattern to A. virgo and A. parthenice but can be distinguished from both of these species by the extra pale transverse bar in the forewing cell.
 The hindwing is also pink, not red.
 Apantesis doris usually flies earlier in the season than either of these moths.

 The subspecies name A. doris minea (Slosson) is available for northern populations, including those from the Pacific Northwest.
 It is distinguished by smaller size, thinner forewing bands, and larger hindwing spots than A. d. doris.

 The habitat of A. doris minea is poorly known but might include wetlands (Schmidt 2009).

 Apantesis doris is rarely collected and has only been found in the Okanagan region of British Columbia and northern Idaho in the Pacific Northwest.

 This species is widespread but infrequently collected.
 Outside the Pacific Northwest it occurs widely in Alberta where it has been found to the northwestern province and western Montana.
 Its range extends east in a narrow band near the Canada-United States border.
 In the east it is found in the Atlantic Coast provinces and states from Nova Scotia to northern Florida and west to central Texas.

 This species feeds on general herbaceous vegetation, particularly on Asteraceae.

-Adults of Grammia doris have been collected in June and August in and near the Pacific Northwest.
+Adults of Apantesis doris have been collected in June and August in and near the Pacific Northwest.
 This species is nocturnal.
 It is not known whether the apparent scarcity of this species throughout its range reflects inadequate sampling of its habitat, ineffectiveness of standard collecting methods such as light trapping, or is a true indication of its rarity.